 The Applicant in this case submitted an application for LMO to hire a foreign national for the available welding position.
 In support of this application, the Applicant submitted evidence of ongoing recruitment efforts to locate a Canadian citizen or Permanent resident for the advertised position.
 In addition, the Applicant submitted the NOC list indicating that welders were in demand in Canada.

 The Respondent refused the application basing its decision on the absence of a demonstrable labour shortage in this occupation and that Service Canada labour market information and analysis for the Ontario region indicates there is no demonstrable shortage of workers in this occupation in Ontario.
-This is despite that the welder’s occupation was listed as an occupation on the Federal Skills Trade Program [FSTP] indicating a need for such skills in Canada.
+This is despite that the welder’s occupation was listed as an occupation on the Federal Skills Trade Program

 The Applicant was given an opportunity to make submission once it was informed of a negative LMO decision.
 Despite the submissions, the decision was not changed.